NBaghirova/XGML/README.md

 1. top_10_predictive_edges/ – Contains eight CSV files, each containing the top 10 most predictive edges for one of the cognitive scores.
 These edges represent the most important connections identified by the model.
 2. true_vs_predicted/ – Contains eight CSV files, each storing the true vs. predicted cognitive scores for all subjects.
 These files provide values of the model’s predictions and actual cognitive scores.

-All output files were generated using the scrips provided and the dataset used in the study.
+All output files were generated using the scripts provided and the dataset used in the study.

 ---